Easily accept crypto donations and future-proof your ministry.

 Cryptocurrency is a digital or virtual form of currency that uses cryptography for security.
 It allows for seamless, transparent transactions and can be used for donations, tithes, missions, and fundraising efforts within your church community.

 Accepting cryptocurrency allows your church to connect with younger, tech-savvy donors and provides an additional, cost-effective way for people to give.
 It also enables tax-efficient donations and the potential for long-term asset growth.
-Plus, once your church owns its ENS domain, there are ZERO fees to accept cryptocurrency donations.
+Plus, once you church owns its ENS domain, there are ZERO fees to accept cryptocurrency donations.
+Most experts believe crypto-specifically Bitcoin-will grow exponentially compared to traditional investments, making this an even more strategic and forward-thi

 ENS (Ethereum Name Service) is a decentralized domain naming system that simplifies cryptocurrency transactions.
 Instead of using long, complex wallet addresses—like 3DzycXCevVaErSeL4Yw55LzDAbT2CeDdTt—your church can receive donations through an easy-to-remember ENS name like yourchurch.eth.